AldowadSimanjuntak/Project-Oracle-Cloud-MLOps-using-Linear-Regression/README.md

 ## Acknowledgments:
 We would like to thank Oracle Cloud Infrastructure for providing the platform and tools necessary for this research project.

-For further inquiries or collaboration, feel free to  ALDOWAD ALLES SANDRO HAMONANGAN SIMANJUNTAK.
+For further inquiries or collaboration, feel free to contact me

----
-Note: This README.md provides an overview of the project.
-For detailed implementation, refer to the project's Jupyter Notebook or code files.